Manimaanikya/Manimaanikya/README.md

 # 💫 About Me:
-I'm currently working as a Lecture
+I'm currently working as a Lecturer

 ## 🌐 Socials: